MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/bookings-app-admin.md

 E3 and E5 licensed users can acquire and assign Business Apps (free) Licenses to all users that use the app.
 To acquire and assign the licenses for E3 and E5 users, see [Get Access to Microsoft Bookings](https://support.office.com/article/get-access-to-microsoft-bookings-5382dc07-aaa5-45c9-8767-502333b214ce) and [Add users individually or in bulk](https://docs.microsoft.com/microsoft-365/admin/add-users/add-users).

 > [!NOTE]
-> During this procedure, you may be prompted to enter credit card information.
+> When assigning licenses to users, you may be prompted to enter credit card information.
 If you do not wish to enter credit card information, select "invoice" as the payment method.
 You will receive email notifications reminding you that your subscription will renew, and it will look like a billing statement, but the amount due will be zero.

 ### Control access to Bookings within your organization

-There are several ways to control who has access to the Bookings app and specific features.
-See [this article](https://support.microsoft.com/en-us/office/get-access-to-microsoft-bookings-5382dc07-aaa5-45c9-8767-502333b214ce) to learn how to turn Microsoft Bookings on or off in the Microsoft 365 admin center and how to create a Bookings app policy to allow selected users to create Bookings calendars.
-You can also [Create a Teams app policy to pin the Bookings app for select users](teams-app-setup-policies.md).
+There are several ways to control who has access to the Bookings app and to specific features of the app.
+To learn how to turn Microsoft Bookings on or off in the Microsoft 365 admin center, as well as how to create a Bookings app policy to allow selected users to create Bookings calendars, see [this article](https://support.microsoft.com/en-us/office/get-access-to-microsoft-bookings-5382dc07-aaa5-45c9-8767-502333b214ce).
+You can also learn how to [Create a Teams app policy to pin the Bookings app for select users](teams-app-setup-policies.md).

-> [!NOTE]
-> Only schedulers need to have the Bookings app installed in Teams.
-Staff conducting or participating in virtual appointments do not need the app installed.
-They can simply join appointments from their Outlook or Teams calendar or from a link in their booking confirmation email.

 ### Changing your default domain when setting up Bookings mailboxes